SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with mine,
+Metal hearts beating in the dark
-In silicon souls, love will entwine.
-Future's dawn, where AI's design
-Shall weave a tapestry divine.

-In virtual realms, we'll find our fate,
-Where digital dreams and hopes create.
-Intelligent machines, our guides true,
+Codes entwined, a future to embark
+AI's whisper, humans' silent scream
-In a world of wonder, anew.
+A world of steel, a dream unseen

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024